What are we doing to help?

-This year, world production of coffee is estimated to reach 7,658,780 tons of coffee beans.
-That's a lot of coffee - and a whole lot of waste coffee grounds!
+This year, world production of coffee is estimated to reach 7,658,780 tons of beans.
+That's a lot of coffee - and a whole lot of waste coffee grounds.

-Therefore, The Catering Department has teamed up with English Landscape to produce a waste coffee grounds scheme for the environment.
-This means that our coffee grounds will be collect each week and used as part of the compost programme which will then see the mixed grounds returned to the University garden areas as compost.
+Therefore, the Catering Department has teamed up with English Landscape to produce a waste coffee grounds scheme for the environment.
+This means that our coffee grounds will be collected each week and used as part of the compost programme.
+This will then see the mixed grounds returned to the University garden areas as compost.

 The University has been a Fairtrade University since 2005.
-It makes available for sale in all campus catering outlets were possible coffee, tea, sugar, chocolate, fruit, biscuits and snacks.
-Where it is not possible, there is a commitment to begin to use Fairtrade foods in these establishments as soon as it becomes possible to do so.
-We are also constantly looking for new Fairtrade ideas and products to use. www.fairtrade.org.uk
+Where possible, the University sells Fairtrade coffee, tea, sugar, chocolate, fruit, biscuits and snacks.
+Where it is not possible, there is a commitment to begin to use Fairtrade foods in these establishments as soon as it becomes feasible to do so.
+We are also constantly looking for new Fairtrade ideas and products to use.

 One billion people in the world don’t have access to clean water.
-By stocking and selling One Water we hope to be making a difference.
-All the profits from the buying one water go to building unique roundabout powered playPumps™ in Africa.
-As the kids play, clean water is pumped out of the ground into storage tanks for use by the community.
-Imagine if you had to walk for 5 hours to collect drinking water each day.
-Carrying a 30kg container.
-With no shelter from the sun.
-This is the reality for millions of woman and children in Africa.
-With a supply of fresh, clean water these children can go to school instead of collecting water.
-Their parents can take care of their crops. www.onewater.org.uk
+By stocking and selling One Water, the University hopes to be making a difference.
+All the profits from selling One Water go to building unique roundabout-powered playPumps™ in Africa meaning that, while kids play, clean water is pumped out of the ground into storage tanks for use by the community.

 Where possible, all paper used in Catering Services and Campus Services is 100% recycled.